 From Italy to the UK – we love everything to do with art and painting.
-That’s why we got so excited when Sky Arts recently aired its “Landscape Artist of the Year” competition on TV.
+That’s why we got so excited when Sky Arts recently aired its “Landscape Artist of the Year” competition on TV, 2015.
 We got even more excited when we spotted Robert Nelmes, our inspiring tutor on our painting holidays in Italy, on one of the episodes.
 We asked him to give us some insights into what it’s like to take part in one of Britain’s biggest painting competitions.
-Take a look at Robert’s experience here and if you think this is something you could do – enter our big painting competition!

 I travelled from Edinburgh down to Trelissick Gardens in Devon earlier on this year to take my place along with the other 50 wildcard entrants, to paint for the day in the fabulous gardens that surround Trelissick House.
 Now, the weather in that part of the UK in spring can be rather unpredictable as our day seemed to prove, ‘typical Devon day’ as the hardy locals that milled around during the day observed.
 ‘Dreek’ as we say in Scotland.